-A. Go to Inciweb for this incident can be found at: https://inciweb.wildfire.gov/incident-information/mnsuf-wood-lake-fire.
+A. Go to Inciweb for this incident can be found at: https://inciweb.wildfire.gov/incident- information/mnsuf-wood-lake-fire.
 You will find information on other wildfires on this website as well.

 Q. How many campsites will be affected by this closure on the BWCAW?
-And are there permits available for other points of entry?
+Does this closure impact any points of entry?

-A. There are now 9 campsites that are affected.
+A. There are not currently any campsites affected by the closure.

-Yes, there are still permits available at other points of entry.
-We are encouraging people to seek alternate locations for your visit, either on the BWCAW or at any of the 23 developed campgrounds and 18 rustic campgrounds.
+The Wood Lake (#26) point of entry is no longer affected by the closure.
+We still encourage people to seek alternate locations for your visit, either on the BWCAW or at any of the 23 developed campgrounds and 18 rustic campgrounds.
 There are 254 backcountry campsites outside the wilderness that offer remote paddling, camping and fishing.
 Here you can experience solitude without reservations, fees or permits and have similar amenities that you would find in a Wilderness campsite.
 Many backcountry campsites are located on canoe routes outside the BWCAW.
 State forests and parks and county lands are also available for recreation.